cube3power/atsd/api/data/filter-entity.md

 # Entity Filter Fields

 * One of the below entity fields is **required**.
-* Field precedence, from high to low: `entity`, `entities`, `entityGroup`.
+* Field precedence, from highest to lowest: `entity`, `entities`, `entityGroup`.
 Although multiple fields are allowed in the query object, only the field with higher precedence will be applied.
 * `entityExpression` is applied as an additional filter to the `entity`, `entities`, and `entityGroup` fields.
 For example, if both the `entityGroup` and `entityExpression` fields are specified, `entityExpression` is applied to members of the specified entity group.
 * Entity name pattern supports `?` and `*` wildcards.